nats-io/nats.net/docs/documentation/intro.md

 # Introduction

-NATS.Net is a .NET client for the open source [Connective Technology for Adaptive Edge & Distributed Systems - NATS](https://nats.io/)!
+NATS .NET is a .NET client for the open source [NATS](https://nats.io/) messaging system.
-It's build on top of the modern .NET platform, taking advantage of all the high performance features and asynchronous programming model.
+It's built on top of the modern .NET platform, taking advantage of the high performance features and asynchronous programming model.

-NATS.Net, just like NATS, is open source as is this documentation.
+NATS .NET, just like NATS, is open source as is this documentation.
-Please [let us know](https://natsio.slack.com/channels/dotnet) if you have updates or suggestions for these docs.
+Please [let us know](https://slack.nats.io) if you have updates or suggestions for these docs.
 You can also create a Pull Request in GitHub using the _Edit this page_ link on each page.

+> [!NOTE]
+> **Don't confuse NuGet packages!**
+> NATS .NET package on NuGet is called [NATS.Net](https://www.nuget.org/packages/NATS.Net).
+> There is another package called `NATS.Client` which is the older version of the client library
+> and will be deprecated eventually.

+> [!TIP]
+> NATS .NET now supports **.NET Standard** 2.0 and 2.1 along with .NET 6.0 and 8.0,
+> which means you can also use it with **.NET Framework** 4.6.2+ and **Unity** 2018.1+.

 ## Quick Start